 Mostly, the default settings of the rollers in a longboard are acceptable unless you notice some errors in your rides.
 The errors can be wobbles, cracks, slow speeds, etc. So if you face these issues, start by loosening the wheels from the Axle, and keep riding to decide which tightness supports your riding style.

-Like me, many skaters want to enjoy the adventure of going faster on a longboard.
-To achieve this goal, we must understand how to make longboard faster.
+There are countless skaters who want to enjoy the adventure of going faster on a longboard.
+To achieve this goal, riders must understand how to make longboard faster if they have not one already.
 There are five straightforward methods you can put your trust in for riding at higher speeds.
 First, try out different tightnesses in wheels, bearings, and trucks.
 Next, upgrade the accessories that impact the pace during longboarding.
 In the end, you can enjoy this adventure by polishing your riding skills regularly.